northern-tester/transmission/04 Exercise 4 - Migration/Migration-Notes.md

 ## Activity Mission

-Reinforce some of the previous techniques with an example introducing a new context.
+Reinforce the techniques in Puzzle and Canvas with examples introducing a new context using cloud technologies.

 ## Session Objectives